Gibbs measures on mutually interacting Brownian paths under singularities: Introduction and Motivation.

 Let us now turn to the measures $\widehat\P_t^\otimes$ pertaining two independent Brownian motions $W^{\ssup 1}$ and $W^{\ssup 2}$, defined in \eqref{pathmeasure} for $V(x)=1/|x|$.
 This is related to the study of {\it{bi-polarons}} in statistical mechanics, see the work of Miyao-Spohn (\cite{MS07}) and Frank-Lieb-Seiringer (\cite{FLS13}).
 The model is written by the path measures

-which describe the motion of two electrons coupled to an ionic crystal, subject to both attractive effect with contributions coming from the first term and repulsive Coulomb force appearing in the second term.
-Again for strong coupling regime, the behavior of the partition function $\lim_{\lambda\to 0}\lim_{t\to\infty} Z_{\lambda,u,t}= E(u)$ is expressed by the {\it{Pekar-Thomasevich}} energy functional (\cite{MS07}, \cite{FLS13}) which determines, depending on the value of $u$, if in the lowest energy states two electrons form a bound pair, or they split into two well-separated polarons.
+with $\lambda,u>0$.
+These measures describe the motion of two electrons coupled to an ionic crystal, and unlike the case of a single polaron, the interaction in \eqref{bipolaron} carries both attractive (contributions coming from the first term) and repulsive (the Coulomb force appearing in the second term) effects.
+Again for strong coupling regime, the behavior of the partition function $\lim_{\lambda\to 0}\lim_{t\to\infty} Z_{\lambda,u,t}= E(u)$ is expressed by the {\it{Pekar-Thomasevich}} energy functional (\cite{MS07}, \cite{FLS13}), and $E(u)$ determines, depending on the value of $u$, if in the lowest energy states two electrons form a bound pair, or they split into two well-separated polarons.
 Again questions concerning the behavior of the actual path measures $\widehat\P_{\lambda, u, t}^\otimes$ remain widely open.
-However, the expression \eqref{bipolaron} suggests, on an intuitive level, that for small $\lambda$ and fixed $u$, the attractive interaction in the first term in the exponential should get more and more smeared out and should again approach the mean-field interaction
+However, in \eqref{bipolaron}, intuitively one believes that for small $\lambda$ and fixed $u$, the attractive interaction in the first term in the exponential should get more and more smeared out and again should approach the mean-field model

-which correspond to the interactions appearing in $\widehat\P_t^\otimes$, recall \eqref{pathmeasure}.
+that corresponds to the interaction appearing in $\widehat\P_t^\otimes$, recall \eqref{pathmeasure}.
 Motivated by this intuition, our first result shows that the asymptotic distribution of the product occupation measures $L_t^\otimes$ under $\widehat\P_t^\otimes$ is attracted by the ``infinite tube" of spatial shifts of a centered maximizer of a variational formula similar to \eqref{Pekarfor}, being in analogy to the fundamental result \eqref{tubeweak}.
 The precise statement of this result can be found in Theorem \ref{thmpairtube}.
-Given the understanding of a single polaron $\widehat\P_{\lambda,t}$ via its mean-field approximation $\widehat\P_t$ described before, it is conceivable that this result will lead to a clearer understanding of the bipolaron problem on the level of path measures.
+Given the understanding of a single polaron $\widehat\P_{\lambda,t}$ via its mean-field approximation $\widehat\P_t$ as we discussed before, it is conceivable that this result will lead to a clearer understanding of the bipolaron problem on the level of path measures.